kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynamicView.md

     constexpr int extent_int( const iType& dim) const
     ```
     Return the extent of the specified dimension as an `int`. `iType` must be an integral type, and `dim` must be smaller than `rank`.
     Compared to `extent` this function can be useful on architectures where `int` operations are more efficient than `size_t`.
-It also may eliminate the need for type casts in applications which otherwise perform all index operations with `int`.
+It also may eliminate the need for type casts in applications that otherwise perform all index operations with `int`.
     Returns 1 for rank > 1.

   * ```c++